SpaceX Is Busy Preparing For A Saturday Launch Of The Telstar Satellite

 “Static fire test of Falcon 9 complete—targeting September 8 launch of Telstar 18 VANTAGE from Pad 40 in Florida.”

-Despite delays, SpaceX have set a launch window over the space of four hours on Saturday, with this window beginning at 11:28 p.m.
+Despite delays, SpaceX has set a launch window over the space of four hours on Saturday, with this window beginning at 11:28 p.m.
 EDT.

 The next thing that will be done to prepare for the launch of the Falcon 9 will involve actually hooking up the payload, which in this particular case is the Telstar 18 Vantage communications satellite, otherwise known as the Telstar 18V.